 The FDA made this announcement on May 20, 2016, giving businesses ample time to make these changes.
 You have until January 1, 2020, to comply, or January 1, 2021, if you make less than $10 million in annual food sales.

 Read through the following highlights to learn more about what’s changing with the new nutrition label.

 As consumer health trends continue toward label transparency, the demand for more insight on added sugars has been prioritized in this update.
 Instead of lumping grams of sugar together, the new label will distinguish between naturally-occurring sugar (think sugars found in fruit and vegetables) and sugars that have been added by the manufacturer.

 |What this means for you: If you are a food or beverage manufacturer and you tout how healthy your product is but your product has added sugars, consumers will now know how much there are in each serving.
 You should consider how this may affect your brand’s image to your consumer.|

 To help guide consumers to make more informed decisions on what they eat, the FDA has bolded and increased the size of the font of the most important aspects of the nutrition label:

 3. Serving Size is Portioned

-These three updates are a few of the many changes with the nutrition label going into effect by 2018 (or 2019 if you’re a small business).
+These three updates are a few of the many changes to the nutrition label going into effect by 2020 (or 2021 if you’re a small business).
 We recommend learning more about these changes so you can plan for these updates with enough time in advance.

 Click here to read a guide from the FDA about how to properly label your food product.